Georgians: Religion

-Gelati Monastery, one of the most significant religious structures in Georgia, located near the former capital city of Kutaisi.
+Detail of Menologium, showing saints and martyrs, painted by Georgian artist John Tohabi, 11th century tetraptych from Sinai. (left) Gelati Monastery, one of the most significant religious structures in Georgia, located near the former capital city of Kutaisi.

 According to Orthodox tradition, Christianity was first preached in Georgia by the Apostles Simon and Andrew in the 1st century.
 It became the state religion of Kartli (Iberia) in 319 or 326.
 At the same time, in the first centuries A.D., the cult of Mithras, pagan beliefs, and Zoroastrianism were commonly practiced in Georgia.
 The conversion of Kartli to Christianity is credited to St. Nino of Cappadocia.
 Christianity gradually replaced all the former religions except Zoroastrianism, which become a second established religion in Iberia after the Peace of Acilisene in 378.
 The conversion to Christianity eventually placed the Georgians permanently on the front line of conflict between the Islamic and Christian world.
 Georgians remained mostly Christian despite repeated invasions by Muslim powers, and long episodes of foreign domination.

 As was true elsewhere, the Christian church in Georgia was crucial to the development of a written language, and most of the earliest written works were religious texts.
 Medieval Georgian culture was greatly influenced by Eastern Orthodoxy and the Georgian Orthodox Church, which promoted and often sponsored the creation of many works of religious devotion.
 These included churches and monasteries, works of art such as icons, and hagiographies of Georgian saints.

 Today, 83.9% of the Georgian population, most of whom are ethnic Georgian, follow Eastern Orthodox Christianity.
 A sizable Georgian Muslim population exists in Adjara.
 This autonomous Republic borders Turkey, and was part of the Ottoman Empire for a longer amount of time than other parts of the country.
 Those Georgian Muslims practice the Sunni Hanafi form of Islam.
 Islam has however declined in Adjara during the 20th century, due to Soviet anti-religious policies, cultural integration with the national Orthodox majority, and strong missionary efforts by the Georgian Orthodox Church.
 In the early modern period, converted Georgian recruits were often used by the Persian and Ottoman Empires for elite military units such as the Mameluks, Qizilbash, and ghulams.
 The Iranian Georgians are all reportedly Shia Muslims today, while Ingiloy (indigenous to Azerbaijan), Laz (indigenous to Turkey), Imerkhevians (indigenous to Turkey), and Georgians in Turkey (who descend from Georgian immigrants) are mostly Sunni Muslim.

 There is also a small number of Georgian Jews, tracing their ancestors to the Babylonian captivity.

 In addition to traditional religious confessions, Georgia retains irreligious segments of society, as well as a significant portion of nominally religious individuals who do not actively practice their faith.